Glencairn Museum News | Number 10, 2013

 Parts of the building were reconstructed during a re-excavation of the Northwest Palace area in the late 1970s, but only a small number of the reliefs still remain in situ.
 At that time efforts were made to investigate the provenance and original position of all other known slabs, now spread all over the world.
 A necessary task, because the representations on these orthostats offer a profound insight into Assyrian art and culture—accessible only with knowledge of their former placement.

 Most of the slabs from the Northwest Palace depict guardian figures—like the two fragments in Glencairn’s Ancient Near Eastern collection.
-One of the Glencairn reliefs (fig. 1, see above) shows a barefooted kneeling figure with two pairs of wings.
+One of the Glencairn reliefs (Figure 1) shows a barefooted kneeling figure with two pairs of wings.
 These attributes, combined with a horned helmet, suggest that this is a supernatural being, touching the volutes of a stylized tree.
 The figure also wears a necklace and two bracelets with a floral symbol.
 Unfortunately their precise meaning remains unknown, due to the lack of textual descriptions.
 Contemporary ritual texts describe similar figures as apkallē—small terracotta sculptures or plaques depicting protective spirits.
-An example of such a terracotta plaque is on exhibit in the gallery at Glencairn (01.RF.273, fig. 2, left).
+An example of such a terracotta plaque is on exhibit in the gallery at Glencairn (01.RF.273, Figure 2).
 These objects were buried under thresholds and in the corners of buildings to keep evil magic outside.
 The word apkallē might be a better expression than the Roman-based “genius,” a term that derives from the first excavators who described the winged creatures.

-The kneeling genie (09.SP.1549, fig. 1, above) and the head of a full-size figure (09.SP.1550, fig. 4, left) from Glencairn originate from very intimate areas of the Northwest Palace that would be accessible only after one walked through several more public parts of the building.
+The kneeling genie (09.SP.1549, Figure 1) and the head of a full-size figure (09.SP.1550, Figure 4) from Glencairn originate from very intimate areas of the Northwest Palace that would be accessible only after one walked through several more public parts of the building.
 These areas were protected by all kinds of supernatural beings, such as huge lamassu—hybrid creatures with wings and a bull's or lion’s body, representing potency and power.
 Other rooms were guarded by large-scale eagle-headed apkallē facing a stylized tree.
 To see the fragments on exhibit at Glencairn in ancient times, one would have had to cross several protected areas.

 In all official parts of the palace, King Assurnasirpal II was depicted as a central figure flanked by two supernatural beings.
 On the one hand this is propaganda; it shows the ruler of an empire under the protection of mystical creatures.
 However, this also provides information about ancient beliefs and Assyrian religion.

-Glencairn’s kneeling genie fragment (09.SP.1549, fig. 1, above) was part of a larger orthostat.
+Glencairn’s kneeling genie fragment (09.SP.1549, Figure 1) was part of a larger orthostat.
 The room consists of at least 33 wall slabs—each depicting two registers and a cuneiform text in the middle band proclaiming the titles and achievements of King Assurnasirpal II.
-The lower register shows the repeating scene of eagle-headed apkallē (similar to Glencairn’s terracotta plaque, 01.RF.273, fig. 2, above) flanking a stylized tree, interrupted by another tree.
+The lower register shows the repeating scene of eagle-headed apkallē (similar to Glencairn’s terracotta plaque, 01.RF.273, Figure 2) flanking a stylized tree, interrupted by another tree.
 These figures are holding buckets in their left hands and cone-shaped objects in their upper right hands.
 This is the typical rendering of apkallē in the Northwest Palace.

 A curiosity occurs in the upper register, where Glencairn’s kneeling genie originated: all identifiable figures are kneeling, their garments differ in comparison to other apkallē, and they don’t hold cones (they seem just to touch the tree symbol).
 Because of this anomaly, it is necessary to conduct research at Glencairn, and investigate the exact rendering of the figure and all its iconographic details.